not-magic/Open309/README.md

 The printed body is also a tiny bit too long for the stock `25mm M4 bolts`.
 It works, barely, but it works better with `30mm M4 bolts`.

-All pieces are assembled and stacked togther held together by the M4 body bolts.
+All pieces are assembled stacked and held together by the M4 body bolts.

 ## Print settings